$\alpha_i$-Metric Graphs: Hyperbolicity: Hyperbolicity of -metric graphs for arbitrary

 \subsection{Using Interval Thinness}

 It is easy to prove that every $\delta$-hyperbolic graph has interval thinness at most $2\delta$.
 Conversely, odd cycles are examples of graphs with interval thinness equal to zero (they are so-called ``geodetic graphs'') but unbounded hyperbolicity.
-However, let the $1$-subdivision graph $\Sigma(G)$ of a graph $G$ be obtained by replacing all its edges $e=uv$ by internally vertex-disjoint paths $[u,e,v]$ of length two.
+Therefore, bounded interval thinness does not imply bounded hyperbolicity.
+However, let the \emph{$1$-subdivision graph} $\Sigma(G)$ of a graph $G$ be obtained by replacing each edge $e=uv$ by a path $[u,e,v]$ of length two.
 Papasoglu~\cite{Pap95} proved that the hyperbolicity of $G$ is at most doubly exponential in the interval thinness of $\Sigma(G)$.